appwrite/rfc/009-s3-storage-support.md

 <!-- Write your answer below. -->

-With S3 adapter we can support other S3 compatible services like Digitalocean spaces.
-Also, Once we have multiple adapters, we can allow support multiple storage adapters at once, later introduce features like storage bucket.
-So that Appwrite itself can be used as an interface to multiple storage platforms.
+1. With S3 adapter we can support other S3 compatible services like Digitalocean spaces
+2. Once we have multiple adapters, we can allow support multiple storage adapters at once, later introduce features like storage bucket.
+So that Appwrite itself can be used as an interface to multiple storage platforms
+3. We can also support multiple buckets features with S3 and other compatible services
+4. We can also later support file versioning features of S3 and other compatible services